zcash/zcash/contrib/ci-builders/tekton/README.md

 ## build images
-`apt-package-tekton-list.txt` contains the required packages for debian based systems.
+`apt-package-list.txt` contains the required packages for debian based systems.

 `Dockerfile-build.apt` uses that file, and some build time arguments, to build apt based build images.